BMW Alarm Goes Off Randomly

 Disable Sensor at Locking: Press the lock button (BMW logo) twice when locking the car using your key fob.
 This should disable the input from the hood sensor and other external sensors.
 Note that this may make it easier for someone to break into your BMW.

-Disconnect the sensor: Disconnecting the sensor or placing the tape on top of the hood sensor will prevent the BMW alarm from going off randomly, but it is not recommended solution.
+Disconnect the sensor: Disconnecting the sensor or placing the tape on top of the hood sensor will prevent the BMW alarm from going off randomly, but it is not a recommended solution.

-Warning – By disconnecting or disabling BMW alarm sensors the alarm system will not go off if someone tries to open the hood when the vehicle is locked.
+Warning – By disconnecting or disabling BMW alarm sensors, the alarm system will not go off if someone tries to open the hood when the vehicle is locked.

 Troubleshooting